swc-project/website/docs/configuring-swc.md

 # Multiple entries

 Starting with `v1.0.47`, you can specify multiple entries.
-For exmaple,
+For example,

 ```json
 [